 If you are looking for a program for rehab, one of your first questions is likely to be, “Does insurance cover drug rehab?”
 If you have healthcare coverage through Blue Cross Blue Shield (BCBS), your insurance plan provides you with benefits for addiction treatment coverage at some level.

 Blue Cross Blue Shield is made up of 36 companies that insure 1 in 3 Americans.
-1 Your Blue Cross Blue Shield Health Plan usually covers drug rehab, but the amounts of copays and deductibles vary from one plan to another.
+1 Your Blue Cross Blue Shield Health Plan usually covers drug or alcohol treatment offered by rehab centers, but the amounts of copays and deductibles vary from one plan to another.

 Blue Cross Blue Shield Health Plans